octobercms/docs/backend-lists.md

-## Controller Configuration

-List behavior is a controller modifier used for easily adding a List to a page.
+`List behavior` is a controller modifier used for easily adding a List to a page.
 List behavior depends on column definitions and a model class.

-### Basic structure
+#### Basic structure

 The configuration is defined in YAML format, an example looks like this: